BlueBrain/Currentscape/README.md

-This package contain code based on [Leandro M. Alonso and Eve Marder, ”Visualization of the relative contributions of conductances in neuronal models with similar behavior and different conductance densities” (2018)](https://datadryad.org/stash/dataset/doi:10.5061/dryad.d0779mb).
+This package contains code based on [Leandro M. Alonso and Eve Marder, ”Visualization of the relative contributions of conductances in neuronal models with similar behavior and different conductance densities” (2018)](https://datadryad.org/stash/dataset/doi:10.5061/dryad.d0779mb).
 The code in this package is able to reproduce the currentscape figure in the susmentioned article, including the labels, ticks and legend.